Our mission is to guide people through the internal and external wilderness, cultivating a lifelong passion for learning and adventure

 Tim is a professional recovery coach and adventurer with 15+ years of experience and is an AMGA Certified Single Pitch Instructor.
 He is also a master-level arborist and multiple-time New England tree climbing competition champion.
 Tim is an enthusiast of life and holds the goal of visiting every country once in his life (he has visited 35 so far).
 He is dedicated to the healing power of nature and is passionate about sharing skills such as rock climbing, whitewater rafting, river surfing, snowboarding, SUP, and fire building with others.

-MAX HYMAN Guide, EAST
+MAX HYMAN Guide, WEST

 Discovering a new life for himself after a wilderness recovery program at the age of 21, Max has devoted the last 13 years to immersing himself in nature and learning what it truly means to be free.
 He finds purpose and joy in backpacking and backcountry camping, meditation in movement, navigation, bushcraft, horticulture/permaculture and travel.
 As an active participant in the recovery community, a CCAR certified recovery coach, a former sober house manager, an AR Guide and person in long-term recovery, Max recognizes the importance of multiple pathways to healing.
 He experiences profound integration in the outdoors and it is his dream come true to share his experience and hope with others seeking the same type of connection.
 Over the past three years, he has taken up rock-climbing, whitewater rafting, kayaking, river surfing and more.
 He plans to continue his outdoor education in any way he can; one adventure at a time.